 If you are planning to travel outside the US over the semester or summer breaks, please read this important information.

-If you are completing your program of study in May 2017, then it's time to consider applying for your Post Completion Practical Training permit.
-Apply through the International Center beginning on February 16, 2017.
+If you are completing your program of study in May 2018 then it's time to consider applying for your Post Completion Practical Training permit.
+Apply through the International Center beginning February 15, 2018.

 If you have recently changed your U.S. address or phone number, please contact the International Center with your new information.
 The U.S. Immigration Service requires that any new information be updated within ten days and Center staff will assist you.